Breezy1214/EZ-Hitbox/README.md

 ### Performance Optimization

-1. **🎯 Choose the Right Detection Mode**
+1. **🎯 Choose the Right Implementation**
-   - Use client-side hitboxes for responsive combat with server validation
+   - Use server-side hitboxes for authoritative hit detection
-   - Use server-side for authoritative hit detection
+   - Use client-side hitboxes for responsive visual feedback and validation

 2. **🚫 Use Blacklists Effectively**
    - Always exclude the attacker from their own hitboxes